 While the search for the root cause is underway, there are other medications that have fewer risk factors.
 These include histamine receptor antagonists (H2RA’s) and prokinetic medications.

 Histamine receptor antagonists can provide symptomatic relief from heartburn and GERD.
 However, because the body builds up a tolerance to them they can’t be used over the long term.
 In fact, after only 1-2 weeks, they no longer stop the erosion of the esophagus from stomach acid.

 Prokinetic drugs speed up the time it takes for food to move from your esophagus to your stomach and finally into your intestinal tract.
 This can decrease the acid build up and thus decrease the symptoms associated with GERD.
 Unfortunately, prokinetic medications have unfavorable side effects including tremors, fatigue, and an increased risk of cardiac events.

 It is clear the medications are not the ideal solution for heartburn and GERD.
 In the long run, the risks certainly outweigh the proposed benefits.

 Natural remedies for heartburn and GERD

-The below lifestyle alterations may be helpful to those suffering from GERD.
-They have not been evaluated through peer-review scientific literature (yet).
+These lifestyle alterations may be helpful to those suffering from GERD.
+But keep in mind they have not been evaluated through peer-review scientific literature (yet).
 (37)

 - Elevate the head of the bed 6 inches.
 Use blocks under the bed posts rather than extra pillows.

-- Use of extra pillows may increase the intra-abdominal pressure.
-Thus, exacerbating symptoms.
+- Use of extra pillows may increase the intra-abdominal pressure and exacerbate symptoms.

 - Eat smaller meals.
 Additionally, avoid consuming large quantities of fluids with meals.